-Debt service reserves are cash reserves set aside by a borrower to ensure full and timely payments to bond holders Debt Service Reserves have been used for many years by private business and public entities to support debt issues.
+Debt service reserves are cash assets that are designated by a borrower to ensure full and timely payments to bond holders.
+Debt Service Reserve Funds (DSRF) have been used for many years by private businesses and public entities to support debt issues.

-To create a debt service fund an agency must first issue bonds, equal to about one year’s worth of debt service payments and to support an eligible transit capital project.
-The agency can then apply for 80 percent reimbursement.
+To create a debt service fund an agency must first issue bonds.
+The debt service reserve fund may be financed as part of the bond issuance proceeds, or via a deposit made by the issuer.
+The typical reserve fund amount is usually equal to about one year’s worth of debt service payments.
+Once the agency funds the reserve, the agency can then apply to FTA for 80 percent reimbursement.

 In September 2008, FTA transmitted a report to Congress providing information on the agency's implementation of the Debt Service Reserve Pilot Program.
 The report is available on FTA's website under the Reports to Congress page.